CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Text/Get-Index/get-indexes-of-text-block.md

 Gets the [Indexes][Indexes Property] of all occurrences of [Text To Find][TextToFind Property] in [Text][Text Property].

-[Search Options][SearchOptions Property] can be specified to choose whether to use a ContainsText, PatternMatching or Regex search to find the [Text To Find][TextToFind Property].
+[Search Options][SearchOptions Property] can be specified to choose whether to use a LiteralText, PatternMatching or Regex search to find the [Text To Find][TextToFind Property].

 ## Examples